windofwaves/windofwaves/README.md

 - 🤑 My goal is to start in the IT sector as a Junior System Administrator/Technical Support.
 - 👻 My plan is to use Github for storing my scripts, list, notes and writings. windofwaves/windofwaves is a VERY ✨ special ✨ repository because its my`whoami.md`.
-You can click the Preview link to take a look at your changes.
---->